resiliencetheatre/rpi4edgemap/README.md

 rm package/rpi-firmware/rpi-firmware.hash
 ```

-Protobufs 28.1
+Protobufs 28.3

-This version uses protobufs 28.1 (for python-meshtastic) which is not yet
+This version uses protobufs 28.3 (for python-meshtastic) which is not yet
-in buildroot master branch and you need to [patch](https://patchwork.ozlabs.org/project/buildroot/patch/20241107191634.378670-2-james.hilliard1@gmail.com/)
+in buildroot master branch and you need to patch your buildroot manually
-your buildroot manually before building the image.
+before building the image.
+There is now patch avaialable to patch protobufs
+28.3. and it's based on [this patch](https://patchwork.ozlabs.org/project/buildroot/patch/20241107191634.378670-2-james.hilliard1@gmail.com/).

 ```
 cd ~/build-directory/buildroot
-patch --directory=. --strip=1 < ../rpi4edgemap/buildroot-extras/v5-2-4-package-python--protobuf-bump-to-version-28.1.diff
+patch --directory=. --strip=1 < ../rpi4edgemap/buildroot-extras/v5-2-4-package-python--protobuf-bump-to-version-28.3.diff
 ```

+Note that if you're using more recent upstream buildroot, this change might be incorporated
+into your buildroot already.
+Check `package/protobuf/protobuf.mk` for version before applying
+patch above.

 Export BR2_EXTERNAL variable, make defconfig and start build with make: